troglobit/finit/README.md

 * *tty.so*: Watches `/dev`, using inotify, for new device nodes (TTY's) to start/stop getty consoles on them on demand.
-Useful when plugging in a usb2serial converter to loging to your embedded device.
+Useful when plugging in a usb2serial converter to login to your embedded device.

 * *urandom.so*: Setup random seed at startup.